TO BE PUBLISHED December 2024

 This conference will discuss next steps for tackling health inequalities in England.

-Delegates will examine implications for policy of issues highlighted by the report, including increased mortality rates and cuts to public health allocations in areas of deprivation, evidence that people in poverty tend to access services later, and acute challenges faced by those most at risk, such as homeless people.
+Delegates will examine policy implications of issues highlighted by the report, including increased mortality rates and cuts to public health allocations in areas of deprivation, evidence that people in poverty tend to access services later, and acute challenges faced by those most at risk, such as homeless people.
 We expect discussion on new approaches for tackling the impact of inequalities in areas including death in childbirth and neonatal mortality, rates of obesity in children, and cardiovascular disease.

 The agenda looks at opportunities for innovation and use of data to support understanding of local health inequalities, and priorities for action to reduce healthcare inequalities at a national and system level.